-- .11 Electronic monitoring services means the installation purchase or rental of electronic monitoring devices which: - A. enable the individual to secure help in the event of an emergency; - B. may be used to provide reminders to the individual of medical appointments, treatments, or medication schedules; - C. are required because of the individual's illness, impairment or disability, as documented on the ULTC-100 form and the care plan form; and - D. are essential to prevent institutionalization of the individual. - .12 Electronic monitoring provider means a provider agency as defined at 10 CCR 2505-10 section 8.484.50.Q which has met all the certification standards for electronic monitoring services specified below.
+- .11 Electronic monitoring services means the installation purchase or rental of electronic monitoring devices which: - A. enable the individual to secure help in the event of an emergency; - B. may be used to provide reminders to the individual of medical appointments, treatments, or medication schedules; - C. are required because of the individual's illness, impairment or disability, as documented on the ULTC-100 form and the care plan form; and - D. are essential to prevent institutionalization of the individual. - .12 Electronic monitoring provider means a provider agency as defined at Section 8.10 CCR 2505-10 section 8.10 CCR 2505-10 CCR 2505-10 section 8.484.50., Q, GENERAL DEFINITIONS, which has met all the certification standards for electronic monitoring services specified below.